deco-cx/prefetch/README.md

 will prefetch `/bar`.

+`manual` disables listening and requires you to call `window.QuickLink.prefetch` manually

 Not setting `options.strategy` will make this plugin fallback to the usual quicklink's behavior, i.e. viewport based prefetching